blackmarkt/Udacity-ML/capstone_report_template.md

 <img src="report_images/dist_plots.png" width="800"/>

-For the purposes of this model the independent variables will be converted according to differential or the percent change from each day to the next.
+For the purposes of this model the independent variables will be converted to differential or the percent change from each day to the next.
 This will help normalize the variables.
 The methods and proesses for dealing with data transformations will be detailed in the "Data Proprocessing" stage.
-This preprocessing can help tremendously with the outcome and predictive power of nearly all learning algorithms.
+Preprocessing can help tremendously with the outcome and predictive power of nearly all learning algorithms.

 ### Algorithms and Techniques
-Choosing the right model along with the right parameters is key to optimzing your performance metrics<sup>5</sup>.
+Choosing the right model along with the right parameters is key to optimzing your performance metrics.

 Below is list of the classifiers selected for this particular project along with any parameter designations and a short description which includes each algorithm's respective primary strength and weakeness: